hillel-lerner/MolPatcher/README.md

 ==============================================

 --- GROMACS TOPOLOGY INSTRUCTIONS ---
-1. Add the following to your master .top file:
+1. Add the following to your master .top file (after the forcefield #includes):
    #include "patched_asx_67.itp"

-2. Add the following to the [ molecules ] directive:
+2. Add the following to the [ molecules ] directive at the bottom of your .top file:
    PROB            1

 --- PERIODIC BOUNDARY CONDITIONS (PBC) ---
 Molecule Max Diagonal : 12.450 nm
 Applied PBC Buffer    : 4.108 nm
 Optimal Cubic Box     : 16.558 nm

+--- JUNCTION FORCEFIELD PARAMETERS ADDED ---
+[ bondtypes ]
+CC3162   NC2D1    1   0.14300    267776.0

+[ angletypes ]
+CC3162   NC2D1    CC2O1    5  120.00000   418.4   0.00000  0.0
 ```

 ## Automated Conformational Optimization

 MolPatcher includes a built-in **RotamerSweeper** that automatically resolves steric clashes introduced by the patch.
-If the initial alignment results in a collision, the tool executes three tiers of search:
+If the initial alignment results in a collision, the tool evaluates a canonical set of staggered rotameric states for the target residue to isolate a clash-free geometry.the tool executes three tiers of search:

-1. **Tier 1 (Canonical)**: Tests the most common staggered rotameric states for the target residue.
-2. **Tier 2 (Systematic Wiggle)**: Performs a fine-grained 30° systematic sweep of the $\chi_4$ dihedral.
-3. **Tier 3 (Patch Twist)**: If there are still steric clashes, the tool performs 15° rotations around the new junction bond to clear local environment conflicts.

 The tool provides real-time terminal feedback via an animation spinner and progress indicators during the $O(N^2)$ graph-building phase.

 > **Note**: While MolPatcher optimizes for sterics, it is still recommended to visually inspect the resulting PDB in PyMOL or VMD before beginning long-production MD simulations.

 > **Note**: The `RotamerSweeper` is intelligently bypassed if the input JSON configures a rigid geometric template (e.g., specific N-glycan torsions).
-This ensures explicitly calculated junction geometries are not overwriten
+This ensures explicitly calculated junction geometries are not overwritten.
+While MolPatcher optimizes for sterics, it is still recommended to visually inspect the resulting PDB in PyMOL or VMD before beginning long-production MD simulations.

 ---

-## Forcefield Staging (`-ff`)
+## Dynamic Forcefield Extraction

-The `-ff` flag is a project-specific utility designed to streamline workflow for the **6oge** protein system.

-* **Behavior**: When enabled, MolPatcher automatically locates `forcefields/forcefield_master.itp` within the project root and copies it directly into your specific output directory alongside your patched PDB and ITP files.
-* **Note**: This master file is pre-configured for specific parameters.
-For other protein systems or custom parameters, you can use the provided `combine_ff.py` tool in the `forcefields/` directory to generate a compatible master file before running the patcher.
+When a new covalent bond is formed between two distinct forcefields (e.g., a CHARMM36 protein and a CHARMM36 carbohydrate), the standard GROMACS `grompp` compiler will fail due to missing cross-boundary parameters.

+MolPatcher natively solves this by generating a `junction_ff_[res].itp` file.

+* By providing a list of raw CHARMM `.prm` and `.str` files in your JSON config (`charmm_forcefield_files`), MolPatcher will automatically map the newly formed topology.
+* It parses the raw CHARMM databases, extracts the required physical parameters (force constants, equilibrium distances), translates them into GROMACS units, and writes them into a formatted global `#include` file.
+* Aliasing logic natively handles boundary crossings (e.g., treating a modified glycan amide carbon like a standard protein backbone carbon when looking up historical backbone parameters).